eugli/pathmaster/README.md

-Pathmaster is a web app that combines pathfinding visualization with chess pieces.
+Pathmaster is a web app that explores pathfinding visualization with chess pieces.
 Give it a try at [pathmaster.tech](pathmaster.tech)!

 Made for COP3530 at UF.